WinstonHChou/winter-2024-final-project-team-7/README.md

 ## Accomplishments
 * SLAM development accomplished
   * It enables the robot to map an unknown environment, and to locate its position.
+  * Seeed IMU setup for better localization (Extended Kalman Filter).
 * Obstacle Avoidance
   * Utilize its depth sensing capabilities to generate a point cloud representation of the environment.
 (Rviz2 and Foxglove Studio)
   * Simple obstacle detection algorithm